Conflux-Chain/conflux-documentation/docs/core/learn/core-space-basics/internal-contracts/sponsor-whitelist-control.md

 - *For gas consumption*: If a transaction calls a contract with non-empty `sponsor_for_gas` and the sender is in the `whitelist` of the contract and the gas fee specified by the transaction is within the `sponsor_limit_for_gas_fee`, the gas consumption of the transaction is paid from the `sponsor_balance_for_gas` of the contract (if it is sufficient) rather than from the sender’s balance.
 Otherwise, the sender should pay for the gas consumption.
 - *For storage collateral*: If a transaction calls a contract with non-empty `available_storage_points` or `sponsor_for_collateral` and the sender is in the `whitelist` of the contract, the collateral for storage incurred in the execution of the transaction is deducted from `sponsor_for_collateral`(with priority) or `available_storage_points` of the contract, and the owner of those modified storage entries is set to the contract address accordingly.
 Otherwise, the sender should pay for the collateral for storage incurred in the execution.

+When a message call occurs, Conflux does not recheck sponsorship.
+For instance, if normal address `A` calls contract `B` and contract `B` calls contract `C`, Conflux only checks whether address `A` is sponsored by contract `B`.
+If `A` is sponsored, `B` will afford all the gas and/or collateral during the transaction execution, including the message call from `B` to `C`.
+In other words, only a transaction sender could be sponsored.

 ### Storage Points

 [CIP-107](https://github.com/Conflux-Chain/CIPs/blob/master/CIPs/cip-107.md) introduced the concept of storage points to improve Conflux tokenomics.